boxyhq/website/docs/admin-portal/overview.md

 - `NEXTAUTH_ADMIN_CREDENTIALS`: A comma separated list of email and password pairs.
 For example: `david@acme.com:secretpassword,john@acme.com:anotherpassword`

 At the moment, set the password as plain text.
-We'll add support for encrypted passwords in the near future.
+We'll add support for encrypted passwords soon.

 Follow the below steps to login into the Admin Portal.